dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 The format contains fields to indicate if only IP prefixes were stored.
 If IP address prefixes are given, only the prefix bits of addresses are stored.
-For example, if a client IPv4 prefix of 16 is specified, a client address of 192.0.2.1 will be stored as 0xc000 (192.0), reducing address storage space requirements.
+For example, if a client IPv6 prefix of 48 is specified, a client address of 2001:db8:85a3::8a2e:370:7334 will be stored as 0x20010db885a3, reducing address storage space requirements.
+Similarly, if a client IPv4 prefix of 16 is specified, a client address of 192.0.2.1 will be stored as 0xc000 (192.0).

 # C-DNS format detailed description